rlindsgaard/rlindsgaard.github.io/resume.md

 ## Ronni Elken Lindsgaard, MSc.
 Coputer Science

+### Introduction

-**Software Engineer/Systems Architect at
-[CSIS Security Group A/S](https://csis.com)** with +10 years of technical experience focusing on
+**Software Engineer/Systems Architect at [CSIS Security Group A/S](https://csis.com)** I have +15 years of experience designing, writing, and maintaining production code ranging over web-, mobile-, and backend-applications.

+I specialize in:

+- Application design/architecture
-- Systems integration
+- Backend systems integration
-- High-level development/maintenance
-- Stakeholder and technology requirements elicitation
-- Department documentation
+- Documentation (technical writing, automation, visualization)
-- Team consulting/training.
+- Testing

-He applies best practices, experience, and thorough research to his work, continuously sharpening his skills and knowledge on design practices, and the tools, and technologies he works with.
-He has a **pragmatic** and **empathic** approach to his own and his colleagues' work knowing that **done is better than perfect**.
+In my work I specially apply and continually focus on improving

+- Pragmatism, working with the tools at hand and knowing done is better than perfect.
+- Clean Code and design, learning and applying industry and framework best practices.
+- TTD and Testing as first class code.

+I read the stdlib reference, the man page, read RFC, or lookup the source code - whenever each of them is appropriate.
+Then, I start consulting google and stackoverflow.

+### Technical Background

 Being an early 80's kid, Ronni has witnessed how computers and technology has taken the world by storm as he, himself, grew.
 From his earliest memories, he was